 April is Alcohol Awareness Month.

 Addiction may be constantly in the news — and recovery from it is documented on a series of television shows — but very little about how to really cope with and get over these issues is really known.
-Writer, addiction expert and television personality Anna David takes the information she's gleaned from articles and books she's written about the topic — but primarily from her own personal experience as an addict who's been sober nearly a decade — and breaks alcoholism, addiction and recovery into simple and relatable concepts.
+Writer, addiction expert and television personality Anna David takes the information she's gleaned from articles and books she's written about the topic — but primarily from her own personal experience as an addict who's been sober over a decade-and-a-half — and breaks alcoholism, addiction and recovery into simple and relatable concepts.
 SURVIVING AND THRIVING IN AN ADDICTIVE SOCIETY will appeal to those suffering with full-blown or burgeoning addictions, those in romantic or family relationships with addicts, or anyone who wants to learn how to better cope with a society that's always gunning for more, more, more.
 The program she's developed is designed to help college students catch their burgeoning addictions before they truly take hold as well as give general life lessons on how to cope in a society that in many ways sets its members up to think addictively.

 “Imagine Bridget Jones with a by-line, bigger IQ, and substance abuse issues, and you’ve entered Party Girl territory.
 Anna David writes with a strain of relentless, self-deprecating genius that re-casts the worn-down hooves of Prada-wearing demons with spanking new kicks….Party Girl is the kind of book it’s impossible to read without stopping to repeat great lines to total strangers, who will then try and follow you home.
 The writing is at once laugh-out loud hysterical and Capote elegant….
 Every generation deserves an epic worthy of its own glam self-destruction and redemption.
 This time, Party Girl earns the crown.
 It’s a fantastic, beautifully written, and authentic slice of a life that looked shiny on the outside.
 By the end, the reader is just praying Ms. David will get back in her chair and write After-Party.” – Jerry Stahl, bestselling author of Permanent Midnight and I, Fatty